 Yes, American Express allows you to hold multiple cards in Sweden and Norway.
 This advanced strategy lets high-spenders earn multiple 2-for-1 vouchers, though you’ll pay multiple annual fees.

-Elite vouchers work for all cabin classes including Business, while Premium vouchers are restricted to Economy and Premium Economy only.
+Elite vouchers have historically worked for all cabin classes including Business, while Premium vouchers are restricted to Economy and Premium Economy only.
+There are reports of updated cabin restrictions for vouchers issued after April 2025 — always verify current terms on the Amex site.

 Do SAS cards charge foreign transaction fees?